 Once you’ve kneaded the dough for 10 minutes or so, transfer it to a bowl and cover it loosely with plastic wrap.
 Let it rise until it at least doubles in size which should take 90-120 minutes.

 This was my dough after about a two hour rise.

 I knew I wanted about 12 buns out of my dough so I did some quick math and discovered that each bun needed to be about 3.7 ounces.
 If you aren’t quite as Type A, you could just split the dough into 12 even pieces.
 Either way works okay.

 Line two baking sheets with parchment paper and shape each dough ball into a rough disk.
 Place these on the baking sheet with a few inches in between each bun.

-Cover these buns with a damp towel and let them all rise for another hour so they get really big and fluffy.
+Cover these Brioche Burger Buns with a damp towel and let them all rise for another hour so they get really big and fluffy.
 Then brush the buns with the egg wash (1 egg whisked with 1 tablespoon water) and sprinkle them generously with sesame seeds.

 These guys are ready for the oven!

 Bake the buns at 400 degrees F. for about 15-17 minutes until the buns are golden brown around the edges.
 I recommend rotating the pans once halfway through baking so the buns bake evenly.